 In many drug cases, we have prepared detailed pleadings explaining the relevant case law on constructive possession, comparing it to our client’s facts, and arguing why the client must be exonerated of drug possession because of the existence of a reasonable hypothesis of innocence.
 Pleadings are tailored to the facts of each client’s case whether the case results from numerous kilos of narcotics found in a tractor trailer wagon or a few grams of marijuana found in a vehicle.
-A sample pleading in a simple marijuana possession case can be found here.

 Constructive possession cases occur frequently and understanding the caselaw governing these situations can be critical to obtaining an acquittal or reduced charge.

 The penalty for marijuana possession in Virginia is a misdemeanor and can result in up to $500 in fines and no more than 30 days in jail.
 A second violation will result in a Class I misdemeanor, up to one year in jail and $2,500 in fines.

 Individuals who possess marijuana with the intent to sale and or distribute it, or individuals who cultivate marijuana will face higher penalties according to Virginia criminal code 18.2-248.1.